James4Ever0/notes/Linux Fan Not Spinning, GPU Fan Not Spinning.md

 you need to edit the file `/etc/fancontrol` several times till you get it right.

-when running `pwmconfig`, after having the pwm mappings, you need to further configure params like temp sources, min/max speed
+when running `pwmconfig`, after having the pwm mappings, you need to further configure params like temp sources, min/max speed (which is the corresponded stable PWM readings at different speeds) etc.

+in order to get the names of temp sensors and pwm controllers, you need to investigate under ``

 ---